grencez/grencez.dev/2023/llama-chatbot-20230404/index.md

 A better general solution is to regenerate the last line if it looks bad (user-driven) or goes on for too long (automatic).
 This idea is tracked by [Issue #604](https://github.com/ggerganov/llama.cpp/issues/604) for llama.cpp and is already implemented in a fork named [koboldcpp](https://github.com/LostRuins/koboldcpp).
-My [rendezllama](https://github.com/rendezqueue/rendezllama) project will eventually do the same via llama.cpp, koboldcpp, or some other library.
+My [rendezllama](https://github.com/rendezqueue/rendezllama) project now does the same via llama.cpp's API.

 [Allen Roush et al. explore](https://paperswithcode.com/paper/most-language-models-can-be-poets-too-an-ai) some other more direct ways of enforcing structure.
 See their [Constrained-Text-Generation-Studio](https://github.com/Hellisotherpeople/Constrained-Text-Generation-Studio) project on GitHub for an implementation and the list of constraints.